milkfirst/siy_lalaine_EarbudPromoPage/README.md

 ## :8ball: About

-In this project, I'm using Cinema 4D and combining it with 3D models and an interactive AR to promote earbuds on a website.
+In this project, I'm using Cinema 4D and combining it with 3D models and an interactive AR to promote earbuds on a promotional website.
+This assignment not only challenges students' design and 3D modeling skills but also emphasizes the importance of effective presentation and user engagement on the web.

 ## :computer: Technologies